Kristina01111000/Drws_site/README.md

 - Put links to the youtube channel on this page
 - Try a few style sheets to make it look good
 - On https://growingholistically.com/get-started-with-the-4e-self-renewal-system/
-- Add tabulator, wellness check, and personhood score at the top
 - Change the links to the new page just like for the homepage
 - Think about what will make this page look good, all of the collections are looking kinda messy
 - Make it similar to but not the same as the homepage